-- 1.0 Home Child Care Providers will use technology provided by Family Space Quinte to assist in their daily documentation, program planning and research to effectively create quality early learning programming. - 2.0 Technology will be used to maintain accurate record keeping and submit required paperwork. - 3.0 Technology equipment is provided in good repair.
-It is expected the equipment will be returned upon request or at the termination of your agreement with Family Space. - 4.0 It is expected that the equipment be used solely for work purposes and maintained in good working ordered. - 5.0 There is an agent installed on all Family Space owned and maintained computers and electronic devices.
+- 1.0 Home Child Care Providers will use technology provided by Family Space Quinte to assist in their daily documentation, program planning and research to effectively create quality early learning programming. - 2.0 Tablets will be loaned to Providers to support the Ministry of Education's requirements for documentation.
+Providers will use a Family Space address assigned to them.
+This address does not deem Providers as Family Space employees. - 3.0 Technology will be used to maintain accurate record keeping and submit required paperwork. - 4.0 Technology equipment is provided in good repair.
+It is expected the equipment will be returned upon request or within 3 days of the termination of your agreement with Family Space.
+Earnings from a providers final invoice will not be deposited until the tablet has been returned to the agency. - 5.0 It is expected that the equipment be used solely for work purposes and maintained in good working ordered. - 6.0 There is an agent installed on all Family Space owned and maintained computers and electronic devices.
 This agent also allows the ability to remote in without consent.
 This agent also can provide MicroAge Family Space IT company, at a glance, applications on computers and electronic devices internally and remotely.
-Software records all copies of email messages sent or received by addresses within the agency. - 6.0 If technology is broken or in need of repair, Providers will contact a Home Visitor to discuss next steps.1.
-Item of technology borrowed - 2.
-Date the technology was issued
+Software records all copies of email messages sent or received by addresses within the agency. - 7.0 If technology is broken or in need of repair, Providers will contact a Home Visitor to discuss next steps. - 1.
+Item of technology borrowed \\\\\ - 2.
+Date the technology was issued \\\\\\

+Provider Signature

-Provider Signature Home Visitor Signature
+Home Visitor Signature